Posts

 Image

 Unsplash Enjoy this new part of Mellow Mellow FM Radio !
 Again inspired by and partly based on the excellent Sunshine 70s series from Martijn Soetens .
 When the success of instrumental guitar band The Shadows faded in the late 1960s, members Hank Marvin and Bruce Welch asked singer/songwriter John Farrar (later known for his work with Olivia Newton-John) to join them as a trio.
 In contrary of the Shadows, Marvin Welch & Farrar were a vocal harmony group, inspired by bands such as Crosby Stills Nash & Young and The Hollies.
 Their records, although well received by the press, did not sell well, because of different expectations from the audience.
-After three albums the trio reformed The Shadows as a vocal band to become second after Dutch band Teach-In at the 1975 Eurovision Song Contest.
+After three albums the trio reformed The Shadows as a vocal band to finish second after Dutch band Teach-In at the 1975 Eurovision Song Contest.
 Four years later they were back in business with instrumental music again, when they had a massive hit with Theme From 'The Deer Hunter’ .
 It reached number one in the Netherlands.
 No

 Relaxin’: Latin & Chillout Pleasures